 If you are making your first investment in the Fund, before you wire funds, please contact the transfer agent by phone to make arrangements with a representative to submit your completed account application via mail or overnight delivery.
-Upon receipt of your completed account application, an account will be established for you and a service representative will contact you within 24 hours to provide you with an account number.
+Upon receipt of your completed account application, your account will be established and a service representative will contact you to provide you with your new account number and wiring instructions.
+If you do not receive this information within one business day, you may call the Fund's transfer agent at 888-RVFUNDS (888-783-8637).
 Once your account has been established, you may instruct your bank to initiate the wire using the instructions provided below.

 For either initial or subsequent investments, prior to sending the wire, please call the transfer agent at 888-RVFUNDS (888-783-8637) to advise of your wire to ensure proper credit upon receipt.
-Your bank must include the name of the Fund, your name and account number so that your wire can be correctly applied.
+Your bank must include the name of the Fund, and your name and account number so that your wire can be correctly applied.